SAP-samples/teched2024-DA181/exercises/ex4/ex4.1/README.md

 You have now successfully extended the CAP service with the consumption of an external Business Partner Service

-Continue to -Continue to - [Exercise 4 - Add Application Logic](../ex4/README.md)
+Continue to -Continue to -[Exercise 5 - Add UI to your application ](exercises/ex5/)